 - I've never seen them lit.

-In addition to the rape that lets you play every mode as a Multiball the
+In addition to the exploit that lets you play every mode as a Multiball the

-first time through the modes, you can rape the jackpot shots once Multiball is
+first time through the modes, you can exploit the jackpot shots once Multiball is

 Catch one ball on each flipper.
 Shoot the ramp with the left flipper,